tomiGoljevscek/Oxide.Docs/source/index.md

 # Compiling Source

-While you don't need to compile your own Oxide builds, you can!
-We recommend using one of the [official release builds](http://forum.rustoxide.com/download/) though.
+While we recommend using one of the [official release builds](http://forum.rustoxide.com/download/), you can compile your own builds if you'd like.

- 1. Clone the git repository locally.
+ 1. Clone the git repository locally using `git clone https://github.com/OxideMod/Oxide.git`
  2. Open the solution in Visual Studio (2013 is recommended, but it should work on earlier versions).
- 3. Compile the project.
+ 3. Build the project using the solution.
 If you get errors, it probably means you're missing .NET framework.

 <aside class="warning">Keep in mind that only official builds are supported by the Oxide team and community.</aside>